jacobmee/dnsmasq4router/README.md

-From gfwlist2dnsmasq
+Two Parts: dnsmasq for gfw & apple servers
 =================
 Intro
 -----
-Just another script to auto-generate dnsmasq ipset rules using gfwlist
+script to auto-generate dnsmasq ipset rules using gfwlist script to auto-generate dnsmasq configuration for apple server by testing the speed of the servers

 __Notification: Need python2, do not use python3__